xbouteiller/DetectEvent/README.md

 Data must be stored within files
 For a better files recognition, first row of the csv file should contain the string conductance otherwise all csv from a folder will be parsed

-Columns name should be as below
+Columns should be named as indicated below

 ### Quantitative columns

 - weight_g : leaf weight as a function of time (g)
 - T_C : temperature (°C)
 - RH :